-In circumstances where the police found the drugs in an area that could be accessed by another person, you can argue that you did not have exclusive possession.
-For example, if the drugs were found in a shared area of your house.
+In circumstances where the police found the drugs in an area that another person can access, you can argue that you did not have exclusive possession.
+For example, if the drugs were in a shared area of your house.

 Police conducted an illegal search:

 If the police did not have a ‘reasonable suspicion’ to search you, our drug lawyers can argue on your behalf that the police search was illegal.
 This can result in the dismissal of the charges against you.

 This may include where police conducted an illegal search as the result of a drug-detection dog at a festival.
 See our fact sheet here.

 Read our case study where we helped MHA get his charges dismissed after our drug lawyers argued that the police had stopped and searched his car outside their lawful powers.

 Pleading guilty to drug charges

 Before entering a plea, it is important that you speak to our experienced drug lawyers to determine whether you might have an argument for pleading ‘not guilty’.
 Our lawyer will also inform you about the possible penalties you could face if you do.